 It is surprising to learn how common dealership odometer fraud is within the United States.
 According to the National Highway Traffic Safety Administration (NHTSA), every year approximately 450,000 vehicles with altered odometers are sold within the United States.
 Odometer fraud is a serious crime that can cost consumers thousands of dollars in repairs and could even endanger the life of the driver of the vehicle has a serious defect.
 If you or a family member was a victim of odometer fraud, you should consult with an experienced Baltimore odometer fraud lawyer today.

 At Whitney, LLP, our dealership fraud lawyers can help you discover whether you purchased a vehicle with a reset odometer.
 Our firm has years of experience handling a wide range of dealership fraud cases, and we will proudly use this experience to represent you.
 You should not be left with the burden of repairing a car that you believed was more valuable than it appeared.
-To schedule a free legal consultation, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation, call Whitney, LLP at (410) 583-8000, or contact us online.

 How to Recognize Odometer Fraud

 If you are unsure of the signs to look for, it can be next to impossible to detect odometer fraud.
 However, there are certain actions you can perform to decrease the likelihood of purchasing a vehicle with a faulty odometer.
 The following is a list of how to protect yourself against odometer fraud.

 If you are considering buying a vehicle from a dealership, you should ask to examine the car title even if the car is new.
 Next, you should compare the mileage on the title with the mileage on the odometer.
 If the mileage does not match or the mileage on the title is hard to read, you should avoid buying any vehicles from this dealer.